Climate Change

 Reduction of Scope 3 emissions

-- Emissions from activities (such as manufacturing) relating to purchased goods and services
+- 1: Emissions from activities (such as manufacturing) relating to purchased goods and services

-- Emissions from use of sold products
+- 2: Emissions from use of sold products

-- Equipment that removes VOC, Volatile Organic Compounds, by an adsorptive method, an absorptive method, or a chilling method, and recovers VOC as a liquid organic solvent.
+- 3: apparatus that removes VOC, Volatile Organic Compounds, by an adsorptive method, an absorptive method, or a chilling method, and recovers VOC as a liquid organic solvent.
 CO2 emission from VOC decomposition is zero.
 Moreover, the recovered organic solvent can be reused.
 VOC is a generic term for volatile organic compounds such as toluene, ethyl acetate, and dichloromethane.
 It causes atmospheric pollution / air pollution and is responsible for asthmatic and other health-related problems.

 Energy-saving initiatives in logistics